LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Results

-Finally, the proposed LiM-YOLO (Model V), which integrates the Group Normalization (GN) based auxiliary branch, effectively balances these conflicting factors.
-It achieves the highest overall Average mAP of 44.8\%, surpassing the Baseline by 3.4\%.
-It successfully retains the sensitivity to small targets (Sailboat reaches 16.2\%, the highest among all models) while recovering the accuracy for large classes like RoRo (68.2\%) and Commander (58.6\%) that were unstable in intermediate models.
+The full LiM-YOLO configuration, which augments P2--P4 with the GN-CBLinear module, achieves the strongest class-wise behavior in Table~\ref{tab:class_performance}.
+Its overall average mAP\textsubscript{50:95} reaches 0.448, an absolute improvement of 0.034 over the Baseline (0.414).
+It retains strong sensitivity to small targets, with Sailboat reaching 0.162, the highest among all configurations, while recovering accuracy for larger classes such as RoRo (0.682) and Commander (0.586) that were unstable in intermediate ablation models.

-This overall improvement is vividly illustrated in Figure 10, which visualizes the differential heatmaps ($\Delta$) of evaluation metrics between LiM-YOLO and the Baseline.
-In this diagram, red cells indicate performance gains ($\Delta > 0$), while blue cells represent performance degradation ($\Delta < 0$).
-A striking dominance of red is observed across the majority of the chart, particularly in the Recall ($\Delta R$) and F1-score ($\Delta F1$) columns for small-scale categories like Motorboat, Tugboat, and Fishing Vessel.
-This "red shift" signifies that LiM-YOLO does not merely refine bounding boxes but fundamentally recovers small instances that were previously missed by the Baseline.
-Although limited blue regions appear in the mAP metrics for massive objects like Aircraft Carrier, reflecting the semantic trade-off from removing the P5 head, the prevalence of red across most classes confirms that our method effectively resolves the scale imbalance problem, achieving a superior global equilibrium.
+These improvements are visualized in Fig.~\ref{fig:heatmap_main}, which displays the per-class differential between LiM-YOLO and the Baseline.
+The figure is dominated by red cells ($\Delta > 0$), with the largest F1 gains observed in RoRo ($\Delta$F1 $= +0.269$), Commander ($+0.180$), and Oil Tanker ($+0.145$).
+Among small-scale categories, Tugboat ($+0.109$) and Yacht ($+0.088$) also exhibit notable improvements, confirming the benefit of the high-resolution P2 level.
+The few classes showing degradation in mAP\textsubscript{50:95}, notably Aircraft Carrier ($-0.101$), degrade mainly at the GN-CBLinear addition.
+However, even for this class the F1-score improved slightly ($+0.035$), suggesting that the overall detection balance shifts favorably.